 One more season.
 One last secret.

 I’ve spent fifteen years in the NHL hiding who I really am.
-One final season—head down, stick on the ice—and I can retire with my secret intact.
+One more season—head down, mouth shut, lies firmly in place—and I can retire with my secret intact.
+Then Stryker Bell crashes into my life.